-Chair - Sarah Fells
+Chair - Chris Gibson-Bell

 I have always enjoyed pretending to be other people and from an early age would write scripts and perform with my family for whoever would stand still long enough to be the audience!
 We moved to the area in 1998 but it was a couple of years before I plucked up the courage to come along to a meeting - I know that seems at odds with what I have said but it’s a big thing to go along to any meeting on your own and it seemed such a professional group.
 They were, and still are, very welcoming and the most professional amateur group I have worked with and I have made lifelong friends.

 My first show for The Castle Players was ‘The Beaux Strategm’ in 2000 and I have been involved ever since.
 Some of my favourite performances have been in As You Like It, The Owl and The Pussycat, Much Ado, Romeo and Juliet and Dracula, (although everyone has had good memories).
 I love the summer shows for the huge outdoor spectacle we create - and the challenge of projecting over the sound of roosting rooks or the wind!
 I enjoy the winter touring show for the diversity of the venues and the more intimate performances.
 The script in hand performances are just great fun as there is less pressure (no lines to learn!) and can be so rewarding.

 All this of course doesn’t just Happen.
 There is an army of people involved in the organisation e.g. Trustees and members on our various Teams.
 Most of us are the performers as well, but we have some exceptional members (who would never dream of being on stage) whose talents and creativity have enabled us to produce so many successful productions.

 I was Chair of the Castle Players from 2017 - 2019.